 How important is digital security to you?
 Most people take, at minimum, the basic steps to ensure their privacy on the devices they use.

-Not everyone takes the extra steps they should in order to protect their messaging privacy, though — and that’s a pretty significant mistake to make.
-It’s important to take the time to encrypt your communication, like emails and texts.
+Not everyone takes the extra steps they should to protect messaging privacy, though — and that’s a pretty significant mistake to make.
+It’s important to take time to encrypt your communication, like emails and texts.
 Without encryption, any computer-savvy criminal can intercept messages to steal your personal information.
 Making them unreadable takes care of that issue.

 But it’s not just messages that should be protected.
 If you’re a PC owner, you can also guard files, folders and other important information on your computer — and you should.
 Doing so will help keep your files away from hackers and prying eyes.